CheezLang/CheezLang/README.md

 }

 impl Vec3 {
-    ref fn add(other: Vec3) -> Vec3 {
+    // ref - pass self by reference instead of by value ref fn add(other: Vec3) -> Vec3 {
         return new Vec3 {
             x = self.x + other.x